dauger/team-bloated-overlord-standards/csharp-style-guidelines.md

 ## Error Handling
 * Always use a top-level handler to catch and log unhandled exceptions at the application seam (in the global.asax.cs, in the main method, etc...)
 * Do not catch exceptions in application code unless you plan to do something about them.
-Defer catastrophic error handling and logging to a top level handler at the application seam (in the global.asax.cs, in the main method, etc...).
+Defer catastrophic error handling and logging to the top level handler.

 ## Builds and Configuration
 * Set builds to treat warnings as errors.